aiplanethub/5-week-deep-learning-bootcamp/week-1/1053-Introduction to Deep Learning & its application.md

 ### Why is Deep Learning so popular?

 * In 2012, deep neural networks began to outperform traditional classification algorithms, including machine learning algorithms.
-* This is largely due to **increased performance of computer processors (CPUs**
-* **GPUs)** and **larger storage media for retaining huge training datasets**. **** Every year since, deep learning has continued to get better, becoming state of the art for solving problems in many diﬀerent domains.
+* This is largely due to **increased performance of computer processors (CPUs & GPUs)** and **larger storage media for retaining huge training datasets**.
+Every year since, deep learning has continued to get better, becoming state of the art for solving problems in many diﬀerent domains.
 This explosion in deep learning is largely thanks to improvements in hardware and massive labeled data sets that allow deep learning models to improve quickly over time.